 2019 Cello Day

-The University of Arkansas Cello Day aims to give cellists an opportunity to participate in workshops, a masterclass, and a performance.
-Performances will be given by U of A cello professor Dominic Na, the U of A Cello Ensemble, and the Cello Day Ensemble.
+Performances will be given by U of A cello professor Dominic Na, the U of A Cello Ensemble, the Cello Day Ensemble, and special guest artist Eugene Osadchy.
 This is the perfect opportunity to develop your skills as a cellist, meet others who share your musical interests, and learn new repertoire.

 |Dates:||Saturday, March 9, 2019|